 Drinking too much alcohol.

-Drug abuse (especially in younger individuals).
+Drug use (especially in younger people).

-The following health conditions can increase your risk of heart attack:
+Having these health conditions can increase your risk of heart attack:

 High blood pressure (hypertension).

 High cholesterol (hyperlipidemia).